National frameworks to address hate crime in Hungary

 While Hungary has a general victim support system, there is no state support provided specifically to hate crime victims.
 There are no legal provisions specifically related to hate crime victims.

 Victims of hate crimes can use the services of the general Victim Support Service, which is integrated with district and government county offices.
 There also exists a network of victim support centres, but these are limited to the four largest cities.
 Victims can obtain general psychological support, basic legal counselling, free interpretation, and financial compensation.
-In 2021, an opt-out system of victim support was introduced for victims of several types of crimes, who are contacted automatically by the victim support services unless they explicitly refuse to have their personal data shared.
-Victims of hate crime are not covered by this policy, unless they fall into one of the categories mentioned in the law (namely, violent crimes, sexual abuse, harassment, robbery, and theft).
+In 2021, an opt-out system of victim support was introduced for victims of several types of crimes.
+Victim support services automatically contact victims unless they explicitly refuse to have their personal data shared.
+Hate crime victims are not covered by this policy, unless they fall into one of the categories mentioned in the law (namely, violent crimes, sexual abuse, harassment, robbery, and theft).

 Medical support is provided through regular emergency services.
-There are victim protection specialists among law enforcement and the courts, but they do not provide specific support to hate crime victims.
-The Ministry of Justice operates a victim support helpline, which is available at all times.
+There are victim protection specialists in law enforcement and the courts, but they do not provide specific support to hate crime victims.
+The Ministry of Justice operates a victim support helpline available at all times.
 General support to victims is also provided by the White Ring Association – a civil society organization (CSO) that is funded by the state.
 There are no quality standards related to the provision of victim support services.

 Some CSOs provide specialized support to hate crime victims, but their services are not integrated into the overall victim support scheme.
 They are funded either by the European Commission or international private donors and do not receive state financing.
 The specialized service providers operate mainly in the capital and have limited outreach in the regions.
 Such providers offer legal assistance, psychological and social support, and also accompany victims to the police station or court hearings.

 The procedure for conducting individual needs assessments (INAs) is institutionalized.
 However, the INA forms used by police do not specifically relate to hate crime victims.
-There is no guidance on how to use the INA form, but some police have been trained on the matter by CSOs.
-Through an INA, a victim may be granted the status of a victim in need of special treatment, and thus request support.
-Both the public Victim Support Service and the network of victim support centres only work on victims' request, and victims may need to prove that criminal proceedings have been initiated.
-The police are obliged to inform victims of the support offered by public providers.
+There is no guidance on how to use the INA form, but some police officers have been trained on the matter by CSOs.
+Through an INA, a victim may be granted the status of a victim in need of special treatment, and thus requires support.
+Both the public Victim Support Service and the network of victim support centres operate only upon victims' requests, and victims may need to prove that criminal proceedings have been initiated.
+The police are obliged to inform victims about the support offered by public providers.
 There is no systematic exchange of information between the police, public victim support services and specialized support providers.

 All vulnerable victims of crime can make use of protection measures when testifying in court, such as restricting the right of any party at the court proceedings, confidential treatment of personal data, using video conference equipment, facilitating involvement of a person of trust, or taking into account the personal needs of a victim in planning and performing procedural acts.
 They also have the right to a separate waiting area, to be accompanied during the trial and to receive a copy of the trial records.
 State compensation is limited to violent intentional crimes, but victims may act as private parties and claim compensation from the perpetrator (or the state, if impossible to execute from the perpetrator's property) in a civil procedure.